 An emergency fund is a separate savings or bank account used to cover or offset the expense of an unforeseen situation.
 It shouldn’t be considered a nest egg or calculated as part of a long-term savings plan for college tuition, a new car, or a vacation.
 Instead, this fund serves as a safety net, only to be tapped when financial crises occur.

-While the size of your emergency fund will vary depending on your lifestyle, monthly costs, revenue streams, and dependents, the rule of thumb is to put away at least three to six months’ worth of expenses.
+While the size of your emergency fund will vary depending on your lifestyle, monthly costs, income, and dependents, the rule of thumb is to put away at least three to six months’ worth of expenses.
 This amount can seem daunting at first, but the idea is to put a small amount away each week or two to build up to that goal.
-You may also want to consider adjusting the amount based on your bill obligations, family needs, stability of your job situation, or other factors.
+You may also want to consider adjusting the amount based on your bill obligations, family needs, job stability, or other factors.

-Emergency savings are best placed in an interest-bearing bank account , such as a money market or interest-bearing savings account, that can be accessed easily without taxes or penalties.
+Emergency savings are best placed in an interest-earning bank account, such as a money market or interest-earning savings account, that can be accessed easily without taxes or penalties.
 The concern with placing your emergency savings in mutual funds, stocks or other assets is that they may lose value if the funds need to be accessed quickly.